davisclick/openvino-computer-pointer-controller/README.md

 This is where you can provide information about the stand out suggestions that you have attempted.

 ### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 It is used the start_async method, but it is not a truly async mode.

 ### Edge Cases